-So, it helps to understand what you should be looking for when choosing a web hosting service.
+So, it helps to understand what you should be looking for when you're set to choose a web hosting service.
 In this guide, we’ll cover seven key points you need to consider to get the right host for your site.

 1. Type of hosting offered

 Most hosting providers offer multiple types of services.
 For a new website with relatively modest traffic, shared hosting can provide a low-cost option.
-But if you need more bandwidth or need additional computing power to run software on your website, look for options like VPS and cloud hosting.
+But if you need more bandwidth, or need additional computing power to run software on your website, look for options like VPS (virtual private server) and cloud hosting.

 You will also want to consider whether they offer managed hosting.
 With managed hosting, you don’t have to worry about things like security or software updates—your hosting provider takes care of all those details for you.
 This may be an especially good option for newer webmasters.